Benefits of Nutritional Yeast

 There are many types of food yeast products, but they are very different from each other:

-Nutritional Yeast: Made specifically for food.
-The yeast cells are killed off during processing and are not alive.
+Nutritional Yeast: Explicitly made for food.
+The yeast cells (Saccharomyces cerevisiae) are killed off during processing and are not alive.

 Baker's Yeast: This yeast is bought alive and is used to leaven bread.
 The yeast is killed during baking.